tocco/tocco-docs/devops/app_management/migration_nine_vshn.rst

       ssh ${installation}.tocco.ch ls -lh nice2/${installation}/var/cms

-  If the directory exists, a :ref:`persistent volume <persistent-volume>` needs to be created and file need to be copied.
+  If the directory exists, a :ref:`persistent volume <persistent-volume>` needs to be created and the files need to be copied.

 * Configure memory